ParfenovVS/personal-website/content/about.md

 ### Teaching

-When I was learing programming languages I found myself in teaching.
-It was easy to me to explain difficult topics to others.
+When I was learning programming languages, I found myself in teaching.
+It was easy for me to explain difficult topics to others.
 So, I started working as a personal mentor.
 This hobby became a work in class with a group of students.
 I have spent a few years working as a teacher of Java and Android Development.

 ![alt](/images/teaching_1.jpg) ![alt](/images/teaching_2.jpg) ![alt](/images/teaching_3.jpg) ![alt](/images/teaching_4.jpg) ![alt](/images/teaching_5.jpg) ![alt](/images/teaching_6.jpg) ![alt](/images/teaching_7.jpg) ![alt](/images/teaching_8.jpg)